-I'm generally a landscape and travel photographer, but like many of you, I enjoy photographing everything.
-There's very little that doesn't interest me.
+I’m generally a landscape and travel photographer, but like many of you, I enjoy photographing everything.
+There’s very little that doesn’t interest me.
 I have found throughout the years that I primarily use the Aperture Priority mode.
 Why?
-Often when I'm traveling and photographing streetscapes I don't have time to worry about every single variable, and I've found focusing on aperture has given me the control I need for 75 percent of my photography.
-If I want an image to have a shallow depth of field, then I'll use a large aperture such as f/2.8, or if I'm shooting a landscape and I need a greater depth of field I'll use a smaller aperture such as f/16.
+Often when I’m traveling and focusing on my street photography, I don’t have time to worry about every single variable, and I’ve found focusing on aperture has given me the control I need for 95 percent of my photography.
+If I want an image to have a shallow depth of field, then I’ll use a large aperture such as f/2.8, or if I’m shooting a landscape and I need a greater depth of field I’ll use a smaller aperture such as f/16.

 However, sometimes Aperture Priority just doesn’t work.
 Maybe the lighting is tricky or it’s close but not quite right.
 In those cases I’ll switch over to Manual mode.
 Almost all of my landscape photography that I’ve shot during the golden hours was done in Manual mode because the light changes very quickly.

 Each photographer has a different way of doing things.
 No one approach is necessarily better than the other.
 In the end, it’s about creating your own system so that you’re consistent.
 When you’re consistent, you can measure results and then make changes accordingly.